OpenMDAO/dymos/readme.md

 - Equations of motion
 - Boundary and path constraints

-As with `ScipyODEIntegrator`, each dymos `Phase` is ultimately just an OpenMDAO Group that can exist in a problem along with numerous other groups.
+Each dymos `Phase` is ultimately just an OpenMDAO Group that can exist in a problem along with numerous other groups.